yarec/react-layout-generator/README.md

 # React Layout Generator

+*React-layout-generator (RLG) is exploring a layout system that uses React to compute the layouts directly.*

-React Layout Generator (RLG) is a Layout in React component for dynamic and responsive layout.
+RLG allows both dynamic and responsive layout.
 It is general purpose, supports both html and svg*, and allows precise and continuous control for responsive layouts.
 Major features include template support, animation support including custom engines, persistance support, built-in editor with position and size editing, fine grain responsiveness, top down design, and overlay support.

-This release should be considered pre-alpha.

-This component was initially inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).

-\* For SVG to be more than an icon generator in React it needs to know its position and size.
+\* For SVG to be more than an icon generator or canvas in React it needs to know position and size along with relationships.
 RLG makes this easy.
+For example to use svg to generate a line connecting two react components requires access to the layout details of both components.
+It also needs to assume that it and the two components layout will not change.
+This can be done in React but small changes in layout can easily break the assumption.
+In RLG you just link the two components.

 ## Examples